 Having experienced the resort for myself it is little wonder to find that that Skiresort.de, the world’s largest test portal for ski resorts, has voted the Kitzbühel ski area as the “best ski resort in the world” in 2013, 2014 and 2015.
 So if you are still looking for somewhere to have a late-season ski break, Kitzbühel is a resort that will tick all your boxes.
 The closest airports are Innsbruck (97km/1hr), or Munich (165km/2hr).
 There is also a train station in town served by a number of express trains.
 For more information, see the Kitzbühel website.
 And for another perspective on our Kitzbühel trip, have look at this brilliant post by Milou, the Dutch blogger who was with me on the trip.
 I had never met her before but after 7 days we left as best friends (more like sisters separated at birth!) and we still chat every day.
 As soon as you catch her sense of humour in the post you will know why we hit it off!

-DISCLOSURE: I visited Kitzbühel as a guest of Kitzbühel Tourism.
+DISCLOSURE: I visited Kitzbühel as a guest of Kitzbühel Tourism and was compensated for my time.
 I was not expected to write a positive review – all views are my own and I retain full editorial control.